France winds up election campaign of fear and loathing | Politics

 In recent days, Macron has toned down his often abrasive style with acknowledgments that his attempts at economic and social reform had left many French angry and dissatisfied.
 "She (Le Pen) has managed to draw on some of what we did not manage to do, on some of the things I did not manage to do to pacify some of the anger," Macron told France Inter radio on Friday, citing the concerns of low- and middle-income voters about law and order or hits to their livelihoods.

-Four separate surveys published on Thursday and Friday after a tense TV debate showed Macron's score nonetheless either stable or slightly rising to reach between 55.5% and 57.5%.
-But they also put the turnout rate at between 72% and 74%, which would be the lowest for a presidential run-off since 1969.
+Four separate surveys published on Thursday and Friday showed Macron's score nonetheless either stable or slightly rising to reach between 55.5% and 57.5%.
+But they also put turnout at between 72% and 74%, which would be the lowest for a presidential run-off since 1969.

-In the central city of Auxerre, some voters were rallying, albeit reluctantly, to Macron.
-"I will vote (Macron) with no conviction at all, but the France of Marine Le Pen is inconceivable.
-I don't want a France that is against diversity," said Alice Dubois, 28, a journalist from Paris on holiday.
+In the central city of Auxerre, some voters were rallying, albeit without enthusiasm, to Macron.
+"Our democratic and institutional system is on its last legs.
+No candidate can tackle the real problems," retired telecoms worker and Macron supporter Marc Venner told Reuters in the town square.
+"We are a de-industrialised country, a country in decline."

-BOTTOM OF THE PILE In the TV debate, Macron said a Le Pen presidency would have disastrous consequences.
-He highlighted her past admiration of Russia's Vladimir Putin and maintained she still wanted to pull France out of the European Union it helped found.
+Ghislaine Madalie, a hairdresser with family roots in Morocco, said she would switch to Macron on Sunday after voting for the far-left Jean-Luc Melenchon in the first round.
+But she said some of her clients would vote Le Pen as an anti-Macron protest.
+"I find that disastrous because she is racist," said Madalie, 36.
+"I am anxious, for me and for my children.
+I don’t understand this harassment (of Muslims), I don’t understand what she has against veiled women."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)